rahul-COD3/expense-api/README.md

 ## **Step 3: Install Project Library**
 - Open your project in terminal and run ```abp install-libs```
 ## **Step 4: Update connection string of ```appsettings.json``` file:**
-- Open the `.\src\EMS.HttpApi.Host` folder and change your private connection string file.
+- Open the `.\src\EMS.Web` folder and change your private connection string file.

 ## **Step 5: Run the Application**